 Cancer and Stress

 While inflammation has been at the forefront of potential underlying mechanisms that drive CRCD, it is not the only piece of the puzzle.
 There is an additional component that straddles the line of biological mechanisms and mental experiences, that is deeply connected to the inflammatory response – stress.
 Quite understandably, being diagnosed with cancer and receiving treatment can be an extremely stressful experience.
 The stress caused by cancer has been linked with anxiety, lack of sleep, and worse health outcomes (Cheung et al., 2012).
 On the flip side, stress, especially chronic stress, has been linked with cancer development (tumorigenesis), tumor malignancy, and cancer progression, creating a dangerous cycle between stress and cancer (Dai et al., 2020; Moreno-Smith et al., 2010).
 In addition to directly impacting cancer development (and the CRCD severity associated with the cancer itself) stress has been shown to exacerbate CRCD symptoms.
-For example, in a study on pre-treatment breast cancer patients, Aspelund et al. (2024) reported that stress significantly predicted CRCD (β = -0.52, p = 0.049).
+For example, in a study on pre-treatment breast cancer patients, Aspelund et al. (2024) reported that stress was a significant predictor of CRCD.
 Altogether, this creates a cycle of stress and cancer feeding each other, accelerating cognitive impairment, as depicted in Figure 3.

 Figure 3